bhavikbhagwani/groupprojectG30/README.md

-'make test' will run the linters and provide a rating for the overall code 'make test' will also run 'make coverage' which you can do separately

-'make coverage' will inform you about the test coverage throughout the code providing percentages of how much code was covered using unit tests.
+'make test' will run the linters and provide a rating for the overall code 'make coverage' will inform you about the test coverage throughout the code providing percentages of how much code was covered using unit tests.
+'make test' will also run 'make coverage' which you can do separately

+You can also just run linters using

+        make lint

+or separetaly using

+        make flake8         make pylint

 After running 'make test' or 'make coverage', a html file will be created which you can open with your browser to have a better visualization of the code coverage